eturino/apollo-link-scalars/README.md

 And after that, remember to [publish the docs](#publish-the-docs).

-And finally push the new tags to github and publish the package to npm.
+And finally push the new tags to Github and publish the package to `npm`.

 ```sh
 # Push to git